yuxinhu/Online-shot-LLR-reconstruction/README.md

 There are five steps from the raw data to the DICOM image on the scanner as below.
 Step 1: Transfer the files (data and the acquisition information) from the scanner to the reconstruction server (since usually “fancy” reconstructions are computationally expensive and needs to run on some powerful servers).

 Step 2: Read the file and get the raw k-space data.
-We are using GE's Orchestar (can be found [here](https://collaborate.mr.gehealthcare.com/welcome
+We are using GE's Orchestra (can be found [here](https://collaborate.mr.gehealthcare.com/welcome
 )) in this example, which also provide Nyquist artifact correction and ramp sampling correction.
 Some modifications are needed to make Orchestra output the k-space data, and we provide one way to do this [here]().

 Step 3: shot-LLR reconstruction.
 This is written in Python and mainly based on [BART](https://mrirecon.github.io/bart/).
 Homodyne reconstruction is applied after shot-LLR reconstruction if Partial Fourier acquisition is used.